Christian Boarding Schools for Boys in Newport News, Virginia

 Classes run year-round, giving students a chance to catch up wherever they may be lagging academically.
 Boys who graduate Safe Harbor earn a high school diploma, and many continue their education at colleges of their choice.

 At Safe Harbor, practical knowledge means as much as academic knowledge.
-Besides all aspects of boating and seamanship, we give vocational training in a number of topics, such as carpentry, scuba diving, navigation, log keeping and map reading, welding, boat maintenance and repair, and basic electrical concepts.
+Besides all aspects of boating and seamanship, we give vocational training in a number of topics, such as carpentry, boat refurbishing, navigation, log keeping and map reading, welding, boat maintenance and repair, and basic electrical concepts.

 We also think boys should be able to handle basic life skills.
 Students of Safe Harbor are taught to balance a checkbook and handle checking and savings accounts responsibly, search for employment using appropriate resume and interview skills, understand basic nutrition, and handle grocery shopping and cooking, to name just some of the topics we cover.
 Our goal is to make your boy respectful, self-reliant, confident, and competent.